hmrc/accessibility/docs/request-an-accessibility-audit.md

 ## How long an audit takes

+We will normally carry out a pre-audit check of the service 2 weeks before your audit.
+This allows us to make sure there are no potential blocking issues which would slow down or prevent the audit.
+This also allows us to raise any readily identifiable issues to give the service additional time for fixes.
+A pre-audit check normally takes up to 2 days.

 On average  an accessibility audit takes around 5 working days to complete.
 This depends on the number of pages and user journeys we need to test and the number of accessibility issues we find.

 Email <accessibility.team@hmrc.gov.uk> if you have any additional questions, or start a discussion with us on our [GitHub team page](https://github.com/orgs/hmrc/teams/disc).